Arushi5544/snake_game_analysis/README.md

 * *--> Food

 # Snake Game in Python
-A simple Snake game implemented in Python using the Pygame library.
+* A simple Snake game implemented in Python using the Pygame library.
+* snake2.py: Main source file containing the game implementation.

 ## Description
 This Snake game is a classic arcade game where the player controls a snake that must eat fruits to grow while avoiding collisions with itself and the game boundaries.